 When you’ve learned something you are excited about — you talk about it.
 When you discover a better way of doing things — you show others.
-And when you experience a life change — you can’t wait to share it with others in hopes they will experience it too!
+And when you experience a life change — you can’t wait to share it with others in hopes they will experience a life change too.

-So — how often do you share the life-saving, life-changing gospel of Christ with others?
+So, how often are you sharing the life-saving, life-changing gospel of Christ with others?

 Do you realize the call on your life to disciple and be discipled?
 No matter what stage of spiritual growth we’re in, there will always be someone with less knowledge, and more knowledge, of God and His Word than us.

-3 — If you’re more mature in your faith, you’ve got a lot to share; from your knowledge of the God’s Word to the mistakes you’ve made along the way.
+- If you’re more mature in your faith, you’ve got a lot to share; from your knowledge of God’s Word — to the mistakes you’ve made along the way.

 When we freely share with others how we’ve “blown it” –– whether by neglecting to “do what God’s called us to do” or by “falling head first into sin,” we help others realize the Christian walk isn’t one of perfection.
 Quite the opposite — just like any other aspect of our lives, it’s full of peaks and valleys, accomplishments and failures, joy and pain.
 The Christian walk is one of continually striving to be more like Christ, and it doesn’t happen without taking a few falls and getting a few bumps and bruises along the way.